-- ☐ You receive "Extra Help" from Medicare to pay for your prescription drugs. - ☐ You have gone less than 63 days in a row without creditable coverage. - ☐ You have had creditable drug coverage through another source such as a former employer, union, TRICARE, or Department of Veterans Affairs.
+ou will not have to pay it it: ☐ You receive "Extra Help" from Medicare to pay for your prescription drugs. $\hfill \square$ You have gone less than 63 days in a row without creditable coverage. ☐ You have had creditable drug coverage through another source such as a former employer, union, TRICARE, or Department of Veterans Affairs.
 Your insurer or your human resources department will tell you each year if your drug coverage is creditable coverage.
 This information may be sent to you in a letter or included in a newsletter from the plan.
-Keep this information, because you may need it if you join a Medicare drug plan later. - Note: Any notice must state that you had "creditable" prescription drug coverage that is expected to pay as much as Medicare's standard prescription drug plan pays. - Note: The following are not creditable prescription drug coverage: prescription drug discount cards, free clinics, and drug discount websites.
+Keep this information, because you may need it if you join a Medicare drug plan later.

+- Note: Any notice must state that you had "creditable" prescription drug coverage that is expected to pay as much as Medicare's standard prescription drug plan pays. - Note: The following are not creditable prescription drug coverage: prescription drug discount cards, free clinics, and drug discount websites.